Accounting and Tax services

 There are currently 3 methods for handling Income Taxes for self-employed on a zivnostensky list.

-• the Pausalni Dan method - a monthly all-in-one payment for Tax / Social / Health, no requirement to file a Tax Return, severe limitations - ask us why we are so against it!
+- the Pausalni Dan method - a monthly all-in-one payment for Tax / Social / Health, no requirement to file a Tax Return, but also some limitations, and not always the cheapest option - ask us why we are so against it!

-• the 60/40 method - up to 2M Revenue, you can claim 60% virtual expenses, resulting in cca 12% Tax / Social / Health (9% without Health)).
+- the 60/40 method - up to 2M Revenue, you can claim 60% virtual expenses, resulting in cca 14% Tax / Social / Health (10% without Health)).
+You can have a revenue far higher than 2M.
 For most people the right choice.

 Roughly at the same time as filing the Income Tax Return, the overview(s) for the Social office and the Public Health Care (if applicable) need to be filed, between January and March of the following year.
 When filing electronically, there is an additional month to file.
 It is also possible to file for an extension, which adds an additional 3 months.